johan-cronje/.github/profile/README.md

 # Johan Cronje
 ### Software Engineer / DevOps
 - I am a seasoned developer with a background in multiple industries, primarily focusing on web backend development.
-I take pleasure in creating REST APIs.
+In particular, I enjoy creating REST APIs.
 - Proficient in DevOps, adept at enhancing the developer experience and optimizing platform functionality
 - I predominantly function in roles as an individual contributor, frequently taking on responsibilities as a team lead and providing mentorship to less experienced developers
 - Python is currently my favorite language, although I'm gradually incorporating Golang into my skill set.
 I have experience with a variety of languages such as Perl, PHP, C, C++, and more.
 I'm not particular about languages and can quickly adapt to new ones.